Biotechnology - Advanced (Co-op and Non Co-op Version)

 CO-OP INFORMATION

-All applicants apply directly to the non-co-op version of this program through OntarioColleges.ca or our International Application Portal.
-Students may elect to participate in the co-op version, two terms prior to the first co-op work term, subject to availability and academic eligibility.
+All applicants apply directly to the non-co-op version of this program through OntarioColleges.ca or the International Application Portal.
+Eligible students may choose to apply to the co-op option two academic terms before their first co-op work term, subject to availability and academic standing.

 Contact